Our Science curriculum

 Year 8

 In year 8 pupils have science lessons in their tutor groups.
-Learning builds upon the foundational themes from year 7 and pupils continue to study a variety of topics covering biology, chemistry and physics.
+Learning builds upon the foundational themes from year 7 and pupils continue to study a variety of topics covering biology, chemistry and physics with scientific skills interwoven.
 The sequence of topics is as follows.

 Year 9

 In year 9 pupils have science lessons in their tutor groups.
 Our year 9 course is a bridge between key stage 3 and key stage 4.
-Our curriculum spirals, revisiting topics from years 7-8 building the knowledge up to GCSE level.
-This provides the foundations for success at key stage 4.
+In year 9 we introduce the more challenging concepts of key stage 3, whilst revisiting and building knowledge up to GCSE level, for some of the units already studied in year 7 and 8.
+This supports our spiral curriculum and provides the foundations for success at key stage 4.
 Pupils continue to study a variety of topics covering biology, chemistry and physics.
 The sequence of topics is as follows.

 Year 10